casterfile/AGEC_SampleLockApp/README.md

 # AGEC_SampleLockApp
- Unity Android Files Opener allows your android application to open files on local drive with (**including API Level 24 or higher**).
+ Unity SampleLockApp allows your android application to be pause.
- If you encounter a problem on Android Application.OpenUrl does not work, then this will solve your problem!

 ## Requirements
  Unity Editor 2019.4 or newer